sorbet/sorbet/website/docs/procs.md

 parameter) that accepts arguments of types `Arg0Type`, `Arg1Type`, etc., and returns `ReturnType`.

-At present, all parameters are assumed to be required positional parameters.
-We may add support for optional or keyword parameters in the future, if there is demand.
+At present, all parameters are assumed to be required positional parameters—`T.proc` types cannot declare optional nor keyword parameters.

 Types of procs are not checked at all at runtime (whereas methods are), and serve only as hints to `srb` statically (and for documentation).